ammpio/ammp-edge/README.md

 ## Installing and running for production use

 For production, ammp-edge is designed to be installed and run as [a snap](https://snapcraft.io).
+See https://snapcraft.io/ammp-edge for details, including installation instructions for the relevant environment.

-Commits to the `main` branch are automatically built and released to the snap store under the `edge` channel, and promoted to the `beta`/`stable` channels after testing.
+CI/CD is set up so that commits to the `main` branch are automatically built and released to the snap store under the `edge` channel.
+After testing, the snap is promoted to the `beta`/`stable` channels as appropriate.

-See the Snapcraft documentation for further information on snap setup and service execution.
+## Usage documentation

+This is available the [AMMP Platform Documentation](https://ammpio.atlassian.net/wiki/spaces/APD).

+If you are a third party who would like to use this software and access the documentation, please reach out to contact@ammp.io.

 ## Running locally for development